Skip to main content

 A standing operating procedure has been approved to support committee members carrying out their roles and colleagues attending the network meetings.

-Members of the EDI Workstream have promoted the Staff Networks within their areas of work.
+Members of the equality, diversity and inclusion workstream have promoted the Staff Networks within their areas of work.
 Colleagues engage with the networks to obtain their views on policies and practices.
 Members of the networks are invited to take part in recruitment assessments for senior leaders to ensure they are involved in decision-making.

 The EDI team continue to promote the networks and have re-designed and disseminated posters communicating the dates of the meetings.